 Many life situations have a severe, lasting impact on children, such as abuse, death, and violence.
 Children can either be a victim, or witness things which children should never have to experience.
 Carolyn's recent work in the St. Louis Public Schools while at Kids In The Middle provided opportunity to help children with multiple trauma and family disruption histories.
 Much of her other previous work included working with trauma-related issues.

 Anxiety disorders are often the presenting concern in children of all ages.
 Carolyn uses activity and play-based therapy to help children and adolescents understand their anxiety and learn coping skills.
 This may includes OCD, phobias, other specific anxieties, or generalized anxiety disorder.
 Parents are helped to understand these disorders and how they can be supportive in their child's treatment.

 Carolyn has been married for over 35 years and has 3 grown children.
-She has personal experience in raising a child with ADHD and sensory processing disorder as well as helping her children through some incredibly difficult teenage years.
+She has personal experience in raising a child with ADHD and sensory processing disorder, and another child with other mental health issues.

 Carolyn leads a parent mentoring program at her church and has written a workbook on parenting.